 |The user defined (installed) ODBC driver to connect HVR to the Amazon Redshift clusters.|

 Integrate and Refresh Target

 HVR supports integrating changes into Redshift location.
 This section describes the configuration requirements for integrating changes (using Integrate and refresh) into Redshift location.
 For the list of supported Redshift versions, into which HVR can integrate changes, see Integrate changes into location in Capabilities.

 HVR uses the Amazon Redshift ODBC driver to write data to Redshift during continuous Integrate and row-wise Refresh.
 However, the preferred methods for writing data to Redshift are Integrate with /Burst and Bulk Refresh using staging as they provide better performance.

 Burst Integrate and Bulk Refresh

-- /StagingDirectoryHvr: the location where HVR will create the temporary staging files.
-HVR highly recommends using Amazon S3 location (ex. s3://my_bucket_name/)
+- /StagingDirectoryHvr: the location where HVR will create the temporary staging files (e.g. s3://my_bucket_name/).

-- /StagingDirectoryDb: the location from where RedShift will access the temporary staging files.
-If /StagingDirectoryHvr is an Amazon S3 location, this parameter should have the same value.
+- /StagingDirectoryDb: the location from where Redshift will access the temporary staging files.
+This should be the S3 location that is used for /StagingDirectoryHvr.